-total of 32 prisoners were treated on the voyage.
-One died
+A total of 32 prisoners were treated on the voyage.
+One man died from anasarca.

 Hunter Valley convicts arriving on the Lord Melville in 1818